Machine learning in manufacturing: key

 Machine learning across manufacturing sectors

-While many machine learning use cases are similar from one manufacturing sector to another (predictive maintenance, product quality control, inventory management), some of them have sector-specific use cases, which we outline below:
+While many machine learning use cases are similar from one manufacturing sector to another (predictive maintenance, product quality control, inventory management), some of them have unique sector-specific use cases, which we outline below:

 Machine learning